Pan-ethnic carrier screening

 - For patients who are concerned about a family history of a particular disease, where common mutation detections are very high – such as Tay-Sachs Disease.

 The report comes with a synopsis of any diseases for which a mutation was found, including prognosis, treatment and mode of inheritance.
 It includes a risk assessment and recommendations for further testing.
-A full list of diseases covered by this test is available from the laboratory.

 Limitations